govau/handbook/first_day.md

 Before you can get cracking, there are a few things that you should sort out.

+### 0. Bring your own device

+You can use your own laptop at the DTA.
+We will give you one if you don't want to use your own.

+Most of the people in technology use macbooks, but you can use whatever you like.

 ### 1. Join the #tech channel in slack

 **\#tech** is where your technology colleagues hang out.
 You should ask any tech related questions here.